Ashmit905/Grade11Website/README.md

 # Grade11Website
-Website created with my Friend
+This is a website I collaborated on with my Friend.
+It was my first experience with HTML and CSS